olegdevzp/Docs/node.js/junior-backend-nodejs-interview-questions.md

 ### 1. What is Node.js and why is it used?
 **Answer:**
+**Literal Definition:** Node.js is a JavaScript runtime built on Chrome's V8 engine that allows JavaScript to run on the server-side.

 Node.js is a JavaScript runtime built on Chrome's V8 engine that allows JavaScript to run on the server-side.
 It's used for:
 - Building scalable network applications
 - Non-blocking I/O operations